Categories

 • Coordinate a complex format change

-• Trouble shoot an audio hum
+• Troubleshoot an audio hum

 • Pass an FCC inspection

-• Program an EAS unit
+• Install and program an EAS unit

 • Wire a new studio